hyperledger/fabric/examples/e2e_cli/end-to-end.rst

 to preface our commands with the four environment variables given below.
-These variables for ``peer0.org1.example.com`` are baked into the CLI container, therefore we can operate without passing them.  **HOWEVER**, if you want to send calls to other peers or the orderer, then you will need to override these values accordingly.
+These variables for ``peer0.org1.example.com`` are baked into the CLI container, therefore we can operate without passing them.  **HOWEVER**, if you want to send calls to other peers or the orderer, then you will need to provide these values accordingly.
 Inspect the ``docker-compose-base.yaml`` for the specific
 paths:

 .. code:: bash

     # Environment variables for PEER0

     CORE_PEER_MSPCONFIGPATH=/opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp
     CORE_PEER_ADDRESS=peer0.org1.example.com:7051
     CORE_PEER_LOCALMSPID="Org1MSP"